bifurcation/userinfo-vc/userinfo-vc.md

 expose the information provided by the UserInfo endpoint in the form of a Verifiable Credential:

-* A new "UserInfoCredential" credential type that carries UserInfo claims
+* A new "UserInfoCredential" Verifiable Credential type that carries UserInfo claims
 * A profile of the OpenID for Verifiable Credential Issuance [@!OpenID4VCI]
 * A profile of the StatusList2021 mechanism for credential revocation [@!StatusList2021]
 * A new mechanism for asynchronously distributing an OpenID Provider's JWK Set